iAmWaris97/iAmWaris97/README.md

 <h3 align="center">Full-Stack Developer | MERN | Computer Engineer | Lecturer | Microverse Student </h3>

 <b align="center">I am holding a Bachelor’s degree in Computer Engineering and I am currently learning Full Stack development with the Microverse program.</b> <br>
-<b align="center">I have done six months of software development internship at The One Technologies and four months of NodeJS internship at Asterism Infosoft.
+<b align="center">I have done six months of software development internship at The One Technologies, India and four months of NodeJS internship at Asterism Infosoft.
 I am currently teaching computer subject at the Razi Institute of Higher Education as a part-time lecturer.</b>

 <hr>